-- 2.1 A firm that wishes to be accredited under these regulations must apply in the manner decided by ICAEW, on a prescribed form.
-The application must include the following: - a any information that ICAEW may require to assess the ability of the firm to carry out authorised legal services work and/or authorised probate work; - b a statement by the firm of how its accreditation will promote the objective of improving access to justice; - c information on the firm's arrangements for diversity monitoring in relation to its principals and employees and existing data derived from diversity monitoring; - d a declaration by the firm that it agrees to be bound by these regulations and will ensure that it complies with them at all times; - e a declaration by the firm that it will deal with ICAEW in an open and cooperative manner and inform ICAEW promptly about anything concerning the firm as required by these regulations; - f an acknowledgement by the firm that none of ICAEW, its officers, staff, members of its Council or committees, their servants or agents can be held liable to the firm in damages for any act or omission arising out of the performance of any of their functions under the Act, or connected with the granting of authorisation or a licence, the enforcement of these regulations or the monitoring of compliance with these regulations in any respect, unless the act or omission is shown to have been in bad faith; - g an acknowledgement that ICAEW may make enquiries of or about the firm as ICAEW deems necessary; - h an acknowledgement that ICAEW may publish, in such manner as it may determine, information about the firm's status under these regulations; and - i an acknowledgement that ICAEW may disclose information about the firm as set out in regulation 2.26.
+- 2.1 A firm that wishes to be accredited for any category of authorised legal services work (including, in the case of a firm which already holds accreditation, any additional category for which accreditation is sought) under these regulations must apply in the manner decided by ICAEW, on a prescribed form.
+The application must include the following: - a any information that ICAEW may require to assess the ability of the firm to carry out authorised legal services work and/or authorised probate work; - b a statement by the firm of how its accreditation will promote the objective of improving access to justice; - c information on the firm's arrangements for diversity monitoring in relation to its principals and employees and existing data derived from diversity monitoring; - d a declaration by the firm that it agrees to be bound by these regulations and will ensure that it complies with them at all times; - e a declaration by the firm that it will deal with ICAEW in an open and cooperative manner and inform ICAEW promptly about anything concerning the firm as required by these regulations; - f an acknowledgement by the firm that none of ICAEW, its officers, staff, members of its Council or committees, their servants or agents can be held liable to the firm in damages for any act or omission arising out of the performance of any of their functions under the Act, or connected with the granting of authorisation or a licence, the enforcement of these regulations or the monitoring of compliance with these regulations in any respect, unless the act or omission is shown to have been in bad faith: - g an acknowledgement that ICAEW may make enquiries of or about the firm as ICAEW deems necessary; - h an acknowledgement that ICAEW may publish, in such manner as it may determine, information about the firm's status under these regulations; and - i an acknowledgement that ICAEW may disclose information about the firm as set out in regulation 2.26.